What if I can’t come on the first Beginners course session?

 I’m overweight.
 Can I still join Jelly Legs?

 Yes you can.
 Exercise combined with a healthy diet is the perfect way of losing weight and boosting your confidence.
-We suggest that you join us via our beginners course as this will ease you into exercise nice and gently and avoid putting too much pressure on your joints.
-Please use the time before our beginner’s course starts as an opportunity to improve on your fitness levels, this will help to get your body and mind ready for running.
-Please make sure that you can comfortably walk at a brisk pace for 60 minutes three times a week before starting our running course.
-If you don't feel quite ready to join straight away then we do run courses throughout the year.
-If in doubt or if you are significantly overweight, please check with your doctor first.
+We suggest that you join us via our returner's course as this will ease you into exercise and avoid putting too much pressure on your joints.
+Please use the time before our course starts as an opportunity to improve on your fitness levels, this will help to get your body and mind ready for running.
+Please make sure that you can comfortably walk at a brisk pace for 60 minutes three times a week before starting to incorporate some running into your sessions.

 I'm on a calorie controlled diet.
 Can I still exercise?